-12 Luxury Eyewear Brands Making The Highest Quality Glasses
+24 Luxury Eyewear Brands Making The Highest Quality Glasses

 Andy Warhol and Truman Capote were devotees of this five-generation, family-owned American luxury eyewear brand, founded in 1915 and still operating in New York’s Lower East Side.
 MOSCOT is one of the oldest local businesses in New York City, as well as the 21st oldest eyewear company in the world that is still in operation today.
 Talk about street cred.

-Founder Hyman Mushcot arrived at Ellis Island in 1899 and sold ready-made eyeglasses on Orchard Street from a wooden pushcart, serving the region’s immigrants.
+Founder Hyman Moscot arrived at Ellis Island in 1899 and sold ready-made eyeglasses on Orchard Street from a wooden pushcart, serving the region’s immigrants.
 Some speculate that F. Scott Fitzgerald’s ‘Doctor T.J.
-Eckleburg billboard’ in The Great Gatsby was inspired by the posters of giant eyes and glasses that Mushcot hung in his retail store.
+Eckleburg billboard’ in The Great Gatsby was inspired by the posters of giant eyes and glasses that Moscot hung in his retail store.

-Today, the fourth generation Moscot siblings have built on the once-simple neighbourhood optical store to fashion a global brand.
+Today, Dr Harvey Moscot, the company’s CEO, and Zack Moscot, the company’s chief design officer, (4th and 5th generation, respectively) have built the once-simple neighborhood optical store into a global brand.
 Collaborations with leading designers and influential artists and celebs have placed the acetate, metal and beta-titanium frames on a world stage.

 Tom Ford

 After having collaborated with other luxe fashion brands and iconic designers, while establishing himself as a design savant, Tom Ford created his own brand in 2005.
 (Why dilute your creativity when you can claim the genius for yourself?)
-Trendsetter Ford continues to set the mood of the moment with innovation and provocative design – attributes that are beautifully rendered not only in his clothing, but in his eyewear line as well.
+Trendsetter Ford continues to set the mood of the moment with innovation and provocative design – attributes that are beautifully rendered not only in his clothing but in his eyewear line as well.

 Fusing exclusive materials, quality Italian craftsmanship and painstaking attention to detail, Ford merges both vintage and contemporary influences in his bold frames, each model of which is unmistakable for its elegant metal T detail.
 James Bond is a fan; need we say more?
 (The styles Marko, Snowdon and Henry have been featured in 007 films.)